Iran's permanent representative to the IAEA, Kazem Gharibabadi, tweeted that Natanz expected uranium enriched to 60% in a week.

 USP describes itself as a scientific nonprofit that works for the global availability of safe and useful medicine.
 It notes the use of radiopharmaceuticals (radioactive drugs) in medical treatment, therapy, and diagnoses.

 On the question of nuclear weapons, nine confirmed nations have them, including Iran's nemeses the United States and Israel.
-I don't support nuclear weapons for any nation.
+I don't support nuclear weapons for any nation, least of all the nine who have them.
 Nor do I support the ambition to develop them.
 In Dark Cities, geopolitical scientist Daniel Deudney describes the human death toll if one were deployed: